nais/doc/docs/nais-application/debugging.md

 !!! info "kubectl: version"

-    This feature requires `kubectl` version [1.27](https://github.com/kubernetes/kubernetes/blob/master/CHANGELOG/CHANGELOG-1.27.md) or later.
+    This feature requires `kubectl` version [1.28](https://github.com/kubernetes/kubernetes/blob/master/CHANGELOG/CHANGELOG-1.28.md) or later.

-    We require the flag --profile=restricted when using `kubectl debug` and the flag is only supported in `kubectl` 1.27+.
+    Nais requires the flag --profile=restricted when using `kubectl debug` and the flag is only supported in `kubectl` 1.28+.
     At this time, this is the only way to run the ephemeral containers as [non-root and without any capabilities](https://kubernetes.io/docs/tasks/configure-pod-container/security-context/).

 Ephemeral container is a temporary container that can be added to an existing pod to perform a specific task, such as